 Email is one of the most common ways a Project starts.
 Daylite includes the Daylite Mail Assistant, a plugin for Mail on the Mac.
-It allows you to capture things like new Opportunities straight from your inbox, and link the relevant email so you can reference your Project details.
+It allows you to capture new Projects straight from your inbox, and link the relevant email so you can reference your Project details.

 - Click on + Next to Objectives.

 - Type in the name of the project you want to start in the Search Bar

 When you're ready to move a deal forward to the project stage, you don't need to start from scratch.
 Create a Project from An Opportunity and jump right in.